The-Marcy-Lab-School/marcy-curriculum-docs/fullstack-curriculum/mod-2-html-css-dom/1-html.md

 * In reality breaks on the page should be controlled by css.
 * `hr` tags can be styled to look like nice dividers

-## Opening Tag Attributes & Images
+## Opening Tag Attributes and Images

 * Sometimes, we need more information to render a tag.
 For example, images need a media source.